-I am one mother-to-be who eagerly awaits her 20 week ultrasound.
-I just have to know if I’m having a girl or a boy.
+I am one mother-to-be who eagerly awaits her 20-week ultrasound.
+I just have to know from a gender prediction tests if I'm having a girl or a boy.
 After all, there is so much planning to do.

 Girl or Boy?
 The Accuracy of Gender Prediction Tests

 Popular Gender Prediction Tests

 You can take gender prediction tests online.
 These tests are based on answers you give about your conception, pregnancy symptoms, and even your spouse.

 Online tests are fun, but I wouldn't bet my paycheck on them since there is no scientific proof behind them.

 Three of the most popular gender prediction tests are:

 Many of these tests have a 50 percent accuracy rate, which isn't exactly definitive.
 However, while writing this article, I took each of these gender prediction tests and to my surprise they were remarkably accurate.
 All three tests said that we are having a baby girl, which we are, according to our 20-week ultrasound.

 If you really want to know if you are having a girl or a boy, you'll need to get a more accurate gender prediction test.
 These tests include a scientific ultrasound (after 20 weeks gestation), amniocentesis, or Chorionic Villus Sampling (CVS).